geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Improve WebsiteEditor control arrangement in general tab

-- [ ] Add possibility to base general settings upon the TypeID (i.e. PCGames with intelligent_posting and Software not)
+- [ ] Add possibility in WebsiteEditor to base general settings upon the TypeID (i.e. PCGames with intelligent_posting and Software not)